I use narration, stylised physicality and projection to tell stories.

 FILM DE MIME

-Film de Mime is a highly physical, intensely silly, entirely improvised show.
-Helped along with a suggestion from the audience and armed only with a laptop full of music, a microphone (plus vocal sound effects) and his body, one performer recreates an epic movie on stage.
-Previous featured fims include Titanic, Speed and Home Alone.
+Film de Mime is a highly physical, intensely silly, improvised show.
+After losing his technician, an irritable French film lecturer is forced to recreate an entire epic movie on stage, armed only with a laptop full of music, a microphone (plus vocal sound effects) and his body.

 Anything is possible, from indie romance to car chases to showdowns in space.
 Everything is improvised, wildly energetic and very funny.
 The show can be adapted for different time slots to include multiple movies, or the creation of a new movie entirely from scratch.
 The usual show is suitable for all ages over 7, and there is an adults only version available.